What's the type of JSON.parse(JSON.stringify(x))?

 Effective TypeScript Book Cover

 Effective TypeScript shows you not just how to use TypeScript but how to use it well.
-The book's 62 items help you build mental models of how TypeScript and its ecosystem work, make you aware of pitfalls and traps to avoid, and guide you toward using TypeScript’s many capabilities in the most effective ways possible.
+Now in its second edition, the book's 83 items help you build mental models of how TypeScript and its ecosystem work, make you aware of pitfalls and traps to avoid, and guide you toward using TypeScript’s many capabilities in the most effective ways possible.
 Regardless of your level of TypeScript experience, you can learn something from this book.

 After reading Effective TypeScript, your relationship with the type system will be the most productive it's ever been!
 Learn more »